 An electron will not pair with another electron in a half-filled orbital as it has the ability to fill all its orbitals with similar energy.
-A large number of unpaired electrons are present in atoms which are at ground state.
-If two electrons come in contact they would show the same behavior as two magnets do.
+Many unpaired electrons are present in atoms which are at the ground state.
+If two electrons come in contact they would show the same behaviour as two magnets do.
 The electrons first try to get as far away from each other as possible before they have to pair up.

 The electrons enter an empty orbital before pairing up.
 The electrons repel each other as they are negatively charged.
 The electrons do not share orbitals to reduce repulsion.

-When we consider the second rule, the spins of unpaired electrons in singly occupied orbitals is the same.
-The initial electrons spin in the sub level decides what the spin of the other electrons would be.
+When we consider the second rule, the spins of unpaired electrons in singly occupied orbitals are the same.
+The initial electrons spin in the sub-level decides what the spin of the other electrons would be.
 For instance, a carbon atom’s electron configuration would be 1s22s22p2.
 The same orbital will be occupied by the two 2s electrons although different orbitals will be occupied by the two 2p electrons in reference to Hund’s rule.

+The above image helps in understanding the electronic configuration and its purpose.
 The valence shells of two atoms that come in contact with each other will interact first.
-When valence shells are not full then the atom is least stable.
+When valence shells are not full then the atom is the least stable.
 The chemical characteristics of an element are largely dependent on the valence electrons.
 Similar chemical characteristics can be seen in elements that have similar valence numbers.

 The stability can also be predicted by the electron configuration.
 When all the orbitals of an atom are full it is most stable.
 The orbitals that have full energy level are the most stable, for example, noble gases.
 These type of elements do not react with other elements.